sarkershantonu/hardware/hackintosh-prodedesk-600-g2/readme.md

 1. Display flikers
 2. No LAN, sound

-# SOLVE, use driver from multibeast MultiBeast - High Sierra 10.3.0
+# SOLVE, use driver from MultiBeast - High Sierra 10.3.0

 # LAN
 intelMausiEthernet v2.4.0